lbo462/course-notes/arm/arm.md

 > The MS (Mobile Station) answers with a **SRES** (*Signed RESponse*).
 > If the response is the correct response for the given challenge, the AuC returns its information from the Location DB.

+> Also note that the service gateway counts the incoming packets to update the facturation DB.

-The CNC can now sends your SMS to the *out gateway*, which is basically a router.
+The service gateway can now sends your message to the *out gateway*, which is basically a router.
 In 2G, this device was a **gMSC** (*gateway Mobile Switching Center*) and in 3G, it was a **GGSN** (*Gateway GPRS Support Node*).
 They provided the CNC function.
 In 4G, this device becomes a **P-GW** (*Packet Data Network Gateway*).